 Wondering when is the best time to visit Jamaica?
-With its great beaches and balmy weather there’s no bad time to travel to Jamaica, nevertheless it pays to plan for the weather in advance.
+With its great beaches and balmy weather, there’s no bad time to visit this vibrant island.
+Nevertheless, it pays to plan for the weather in advance.

 The best time to visit Jamaica will depend on other factors too, like what you want to do, where you want to stay and how much you want to spend.
 We’ve compiled a simple month-by-month guide to give you an idea of what to expect throughout the year.

 The weather in Jamaica